 Basic Pancake Nutrition

 Most of the calories in a pancake made from a prepared mix come from carbohydrates.
-The 4-inch pancake will contribute about 14 grams of carbohydrates to your diet and the larger 6-inch pancake clocks in at slightly over 28 grams of carbs.
-You'll get a small amount of protein too, at just about 2 grams and 4 grams, respectively.
+One 4-inch pancake will contribute about 14 grams of carbohydrates to your diet and the larger 6-inch pancake clocks in at slightly over 28 grams of carbs.
+You'll get a small amount of protein too, at just about 3 grams and 4 grams, respectively.

-But what's a pancake without a heavy-handed drizzle of maple syrup and some oozing melted butter?
-When trying to figure out your pancake calories, it's a good idea to factor in all of the toppings you'll be using, since in most cases, you probably won't be eating it plain.
+What's a pancake without a heavy-handed drizzle of maple syrup and some oozing melted butter?
+When trying to figure out your pancake calories, it's a good idea to factor in all of the toppings you'll be using, as in most cases, you probably won't be eating it plain.

-A tablespoon of pure maple syrup will add 52 calories and pretty much all of the calories in syrup comes from sugar.
-That tablespoon of maple syrup has 12 grams.
-Add a teaspoon of butter and you've also added 34 more calories.
-If you want to reduce your pancake carbs, you can use a different topping, like melted peanut butter or monk fruit-sweetened maple syrup in place of regular maple syrup.
+One ounce of maple syrup will add 99 calories and nearly 23 grams of sugar, and all of the calories in syrup comes from sugar.
+Add a tablespoon of butter and you'll also add 102 calories and 11.5 grams of fat.
+If you want to reduce your pancake carbs, you can use a different topping, like powdered peanut butter or monk fruit-sweetened maple syrup in place of regular maple syrup.

-A tablespoon of natural, no-sugar-added peanut butter will add more calories than maple syrup (about 105 per tablespoon), but it only has 1 gram of sugar and 3 total carbs.
-If you use a maple-flavored syrup that's sweetened with a Keto-friendly sweetener, like monk fruit, you won't add any calories or any net carbohydrates to your pancake meal.
+If you use a maple-flavored syrup that's sweetened with a keto-friendly sweetener, like monk fruit, you won't add any calories or any net carbohydrates to your pancake meal.

 What's Healthier: Waffles or Pancakes?

 Waffle batter generally has more sugar and more fat than pancakes because these ingredients help them crisp up better in a waffle maker.
 Of course, this added sugar and fat also adds calories.
-According to the USDA National Nutrient Database for Standard Reference, a 7-inch waffle comes in at 218 calories, without any toppings.
-As with pancakes, most of those calories come from the 25 grams of carbohydrates that are in the waffle.
+For example, one 40-gram pancake has 111 calories, 4.7 grams of fat and 2.9 grams of sugar while a 40-gram waffle has 147 calories, 7.4 grams of fat and 3.4 grams of sugar, per the USDA.